mrbkiter/kudos/README.md

 ``/kudos-report <THIS_MONTH | LAST_MONTH | THIS_WEEK | LAST_WEEK> @mrbkiter @abc ``

 This command would return report for mrbkiter and abc (in case you input empty, it would return all user report).
 There are 4 report time types: THIS_MONTH, LAST_MONTH, THIS_WEEK, LAST_WEEK (default is THIS_WEEK) The result is returned in desc order

+``/kudos-report detail @mrbkiter THIS_MONTH``

+This command would return report detail for mrbkiter in this month.

 ## The Architecture